haramnasir24/tasty-reacts/README.md

 # Tasty Reacts

 Welcome to Tasty Reacts, a modern web application built with Vite and React.
 This project showcases the use of cutting-edge tools and technologies to deliver a seamless and high-performance web experience.
+The application is a client-side SPA that presents a variety of recipes from different cuisines, making it easy for users to explore and find delicious dishes.

 # Table of Contents
-## Introduction
+1. Introduction
-## Features
+2. Features
-## Installation
+3. Installation
-## Usage
+4. Usage
-## Technologies Used
+5. Technologies Used

 # Introduction
 Tasty Reacts is designed to provide a delightful user experience with fast load times and smooth interactions.
 By leveraging Vite for development and build processes, the app ensures optimal performance and a streamlined developer experience.